 - Create campaign for Sweet Chips.

-- Brainstorm with other team members to come up with ideas.
+- Brainstorm with other team members to come up with cool ideas.

 Top work experience section writing tips

 - TIP #1 Include relevant work history.Avoid writing about every single job you’ve held.
 This overwhelms employers and makes them lose interest.
 Instead, only use previous work experience related to the opportunity you want.